 Improving staff accountability.

-Reinforcing ICANN’s obligation to Human Rights in the ICANN Bylaws.
+Reinforcing ICANN’s commitment to respect Human Rights in the ICANN Bylaws.

 Preserving policies of open participation in ICANN’s Supporting Organizations and Advisory Committees.

 NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution